Game analytics made simple

 How it all works together

-Track a "Level completed" event with the level number, time and death count.
-Make a "Levels completed" stat that increments when a level is completed.
-Create a group for players who finished the first 10 levels in under an hour - these could be your speedrunners.
+- Identify speedrunners: Create a group for players who finished the first 10 levels in under an hour - these could be your speedrunners or most skilled players.

-Global stats will allow you to see averages and quartiles across metrics like deaths and time taken to complete a level.
-You can even add the best speedrunners to a group, allowing them to unlock extra content in your game.
+- View global trends: Use global stats to see averages and quartiles across metrics like deaths and time taken to complete a level.

 No complex queries, no custom code.
 Talo handles all the backend complexities so you can build your game and use real insights to improve it.